Erebes666/MegastoreSimulator/README.md

    ```
    Save files are named `Save_0.data` through `Save_4.data`.

-   > ⚠️ Make sure to pick a save slot that has an **active run** - empty slots won't contain any data to edit.
+   > ⚠️ Make sure to pick a save slot that has an **active run** - empty slots or new slot with unfinished tutorial won't contain any data to edit.

 2. **Back up your file** before making any changes (copy it somewhere safe).